sylvaticus/14_310x_ClassNotes/README.md

 - Module 06 - Assessing and Deriving Estimators - Confidence Intervals, and Hypothesis Testing

 The other units are now also available, just browse the source

+For compact cheatsheets see the MicroMaster repository: https://github.com/sylvaticus/MITx-MicroMaster-Statistics-and-Data-Science